 During DERMACON there shall be only one day CME or Workshop prior to ‘two and half day’ DERMACON.
 This is to make the whole event a three and half day event.

 IADVL stall shall be at a prominent place at the venue of the DERMACON, such as near the main hall (hall A) of the conference in the foyer.
 Size 2 meters/2 meters.

+On the occasion of the inauguration of DERMACON, an IADVL tree/sapling will be planted in the host city in a locality deemed suitable by the Organizing Committee after obtaining all necessary permissions

 ANNEXURE VIII: PROFORMA FOR APPLICATION FOR DERMACON